goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.6.
 Shutdown smartly and gracefully

-**TL;DR:** Handle the process SIGTERM event and clean-up all existing conenction and resources.
-This should be done while responding to ongoing reqeusts.
-In Dockerized runtimes, shuting down containers is not a rare event rather a frequent occurence that happen as part of routine work.
-Acheiving this demand some thoughful code to orchestrate few moving parts: The load balancer, keep-alive connections, the HTTP server and other resources
+**TL;DR:** Handle the process SIGTERM event and clean-up all existing connection and resources.
+This should be done while responding to ongoing requests.
+In Dockerized runtimes shutting down containers is not a rare event, rather a frequent occurrence that happen as part of routine work.
+Achieving this demands some thoughtful code to orchestrate several moving parts: The load balancer, keep-alive connections, the HTTP server and other resources

 **Otherwise:** Dying immediately means not responding to thousands of disappointed users